fukuchi/libqrencode/README.md

 QR Code is registered trademarks of DENSO WAVE INCORPORATED in JAPAN and other countries.

-Reed-Solomon encoder is written by Phil Karn, KA9Q.
+Reed-Solomon encoder is rewritten by Kentaro Fukuchi, referring to the FEC library developed by Phil Karn (KA9Q).
 Copyright (C) 2002, 2003, 2004, 2006 Phil Karn, KA9Q

 - NANKI Haruo           - improved lower-case characters encoding